Exercise during pregnancy: safety, benefits, and what to avoid

 What if I’m new to exercising?
 Can I start now?

-Dr. DiMatteo: For women who haven’t exercised in the past and want to exercise while pregnant, the first step is to check in with your medical provider.
+Dr. DiMatteo: For women who have not exercised in the past and want to so so while pregnant, the first step is to check in with your medical provider.
 From there, it’s a good idea to start with low-intensity exercises like walking for short periods and then building up gradually.

 Can I exercise during my entire pregnancy?